Funding and Tuition Fees

 - Math Department Scholarships

 These are awarded on a competitive basis and continuation is subject to satisfactory progress.
 University funding, including Teaching Assistantships and University Scholarships, is limited to four years for a Ph.D. student.
 Funding for Master's students is limited to the period for which they are admitted, normally twelve months.
 More information on internal and external awards is provided by the School of Graduate and Postdoctoral Studies.

 For Graduate Tuition Fees (and supplementary fees) in effect per term, please consult the fee section of the Registrar's Office web site and the SGPS Student Finances page.
 As mentioned above, international MSc students will automatically receive extra funding to help offset the difference in tuition that exists between International and Canadian students.

 Tuition fees are due three times per year, near the beginning of each term (September, January and May) and are subject to change.
 WGRS funding is applied directly to the tuition bill.
 Any tuition balance can usually be paid in the second month of the term.

-Note that salary payments for Teaching and Research Assistantships are made at the end of each month.
+Note that salary payments for Teaching Assistantships are made at the end of each month.
 Students should therefore plan to arrive with sufficient funds to pay for the first month's living expenses.

 A late payment fee and a late registration fee are assessed against students who fail to pay their tuition and to register by the appropriate deadlines.